 French 75 Cocktail

-- Top with champagne and garnish with a lemon wheel or twist.
+- Garnish with a lemon wheel or twist.
 Serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.